Joi/joi.github.io/_pages/reverse-sear.md

 ---
 layout: page
 title: Reverse Sear
-tags: Grilling Science Roasting BBQ
+tags: grilling science roasting bbq
 ---
 Inspired by sous vide many people have started to slow cook meat before searing it.
 Unlike sous vide which controls the temperature by immersing a vacuum sealed bag or jar in warm water where the temperature is controlled, reverse sear is done in an oven on low heat or on the cool side of a grill.